scipion-em/scipion-em-kiharalab/README.rst

 ========================================
 Protocols
 ========================================
-scipion-em-kiharalab contains the following protocols:
+This plugin contains the following protocols:

 - **DAQ model validation**: Executes the DAQ software to validate a structure model.
 - **Emap2sec**: Identifies protein secondary structures.